 While the word “bubble” has been thrown by some experts, other equally qualified, are on the other side and are thinking “opportunity of a lifetime.”
 Being on the right side isn’t a matter of how clever you are.
-You can find a lot examples of how some very smart guy has fallen as a victim in the wrong side of the “sexy play” of his time.
+You can find a lot of examples of how some very smart guy has fallen as a victim in the wrong side of the “sexy play” of his time.

 Nobody really knows

-When it comes to subject like the rapidly emerging rising cannabis market or blockchain based cryptocurrencies, it’s hard to know what you’re dealing with as an investor.
+When it comes to subjects like the rapidly emerging rising cannabis market or blockchain based cryptocurrencies, it’s hard to know what you’re dealing with as an investor.
 Nobody really knows how such new entities will act in the public markets over a long period.
 Attempts to make comparisons to events that happened in the past can make some sense but can’t help a lot.

 Neither cryptocurrencies nor cannabis are suitable for conservative investors.
 It is for visionaries, for those who can perceive the future and recognize the chances.
 Set a limit and stay within it.

-There are many people in the crypto industry believing in bright future.
+There are many people in the crypto industry believing in a bright future.
 As well as there are supporters of legalization of cannabis.
 Technology companies like SinglePoint and POSaBIT are working to generate a payment method for dispensaries and consumers using bitcoin.
 In recent years, some cryptocurrencies have cropped up specifically for cannabis transactions, like PotCoin and HempCoin.

 This isn’t the first time that stocks in a particularly hot niche have soared.
 It was less than a year ago that bitcoin stocks were all the rage, with those companies specializing in the cryptocurrency space seeing explosive gains.
 Many people never bother to look back at overhyped areas once they fall out of fashion, but investors who put their hard-earned money into popular stocks often learn the hard way what can happen.